 Do you need a rugged camera?
 Higher-end digital cameras (more than $1,000) are usually -- but not always -- made from tough, lightweight metal instead of plastic.
 The best interchangeable-lens compacts ($1,000 or more) are usually weather-sealed to keep out dust and rain.
 At the other end of the spectrum, you can find some surprisingly rugged cameras -- even waterproof options -- at surprisingly low cost.
 Photo quality won't be first rate, but more than good enough to please most.

 How many megapixels do you really need?
-Some of the top-rated digital cameras have a 12-megapixel image sensor.
-Some offer 20 megapixels or more, which can translate to sharper detail if you blow up really big prints.
+Some of the top-rated digital cameras have a 13-megapixel image sensor.
+Some offer 24 megapixels or more, which can translate to sharper detail if you blow up really big prints.
 Tests show that it doesn't always work that way, though, so don't judge by megapixels alone.

-Will you use extras like 3D shooting and kooky photo effects?
+Will you use special effects and modes?
 Even the cheap cameras in this report give you at least a few nifty features to play with -- like turning your photo a nostalgic sepia tone, or making it look like a miniature scale model.
-Some cameras go way beyond these basics, loading down with 3D shooting (which you need a 3D TV to view), sweep panorama and more.

 Do you want to shoot RAW files?
-Most cameras under $400 or so shoot only JPEG image files, which are pre-processed in the camera (edges are sharpened, grainy image noise is smoothed away, etc.).
+Most basic, point-and-shoot digital cameras only record JPEG image files, which are pre-processed in the camera (edges are sharpened, grainy image noise is smoothed away, etc.).
 Some advanced photographers prefer to shoot RAW files and custom-process later on a computer, giving them total editing control.
-Digital cameras over $400 can generally shoot both RAW and JPEG.
+Advanced digital cameras can generally shoot both RAW and JPEG.